Are Church Donations Tax Deductible?

 Itemized deductions are deductions taxpayers are allowed to take each year for certain personal expenses, such as mortgage interest, property taxes, state income taxes, certain medical expenses, casualty and theft losses, and charitable contributions.
 Individual taxpayers have the option to either itemize their deductions or take the standard deduction that is set by the IRS each year.
-In 2013, the standard deduction was $6,100 for single taxpayers and $12,200 for married taxpayers filing jointly.
+Check the IRS website for current standard deduction amounts.

 Only taxpayers whose total itemized deductions are more than the standard deduction should itemize their deductions.
 Taxpayers who don’t itemize get no deduction for their charitable contributions (or any other itemized deductions).
 Thus, from a tax standpoint, charitable contributions are useless for people who don’t itemize.
 Efforts to allow non-itemizers to deduct at least some of their charitable contributions have thus far failed in Congress.

 Thus, while in theory all charitable contributions are deductible, as a practical matter, only one-third of taxpayers each year actually deduct their contributions because that is roughly the percentage of people who itemize their deductions on their tax returns.
 This is why statements churches and other public charities often make in fundraising solicitations, such as “your contribution is tax deductible," are misleading.
 It would be far more truthful to say: “Your contribution may be deductible if you itemize your deductions on your tax return."

 In addition, you must document your donations.
 Without written documentation to support a donation, you can’t claim a tax deduction.
 There are no exceptions, even if you just put a few dollars in a collection plate each week.